 We reach the shores of Greenland and are now in a part of the world that is completely ruled by ice and weather conditions.
 Our plan is to make Zodiac landings each day and the following are some of the places we may visit:

 Clavering Island is a hunter’s hut, which reveals a bit about the life of a hunter and trapper in these high latitudes.
-On the tundra we hope to see some of the many musk ox, which inhabit these shores.
-Northeast Greenland is one of very few places in the world where you have the chance to encounter these huge, woolly herbivores, weighing up to 400 kilos.
+On the tundra, we hope to see some of the many musk ox, which inhabits these shores.
+Northeast Greenland is one of the very few places in the world where you have the chance to encounter these huge, wooly herbivores, weighing up to 400 kilos.

 Kaiser Franz Josef Fjord and Kong Oscars Fjord

 We hope to explore and make several landings in these beautiful fjord systems, which are framed by mountains shooting vertically out of the sea.
-This area is unspoiled and virtually uninhabited with a population of less than 40 people, consisting mainly of scientists and personnel from the Danish Sirius Patrol in Daneborg located further up north.
+This area is unspoiled and virtually uninhabited with a population of fewer than 40 people, consisting mainly of scientists and personnel from the Danish Sirius Patrol in Daneborg located further up north.
 Examples of places we may visit are Blomsterbugten and Ella ø.
-Blomsterbugten, “the bay of flowers”, is home to beautiful purple and gold coloured rocks and Ella ø is a hiker’s paradise surrounded by ice-choked waters, rugged cliffs and blue icebergs.
+Blomsterbugten, “the Bay of Flowers”, is home to beautiful purple and gold colored rocks and Ella ø is a hiker’s paradise surrounded by ice-choked waters, rugged cliffs, and blue icebergs.

 Day 11: Constable Point – Reykjavik